prakharmishra/rust-practice/README.md

 ## third

 In this, I practiced loops.
 I looped infinitely, looped till I find an input from the user, looped over a range and vector.

+## fourth

+In this, I practiced match as a statement, answering user's prompts

+## fifth

+In this, I created a few hashmaps, one of them was string to string, another was int to string slice.